nidhijethva0614/Oasis23/README.md

 Efficient use of Java concepts and data structures.

 Contact Information
 If you have any questions or need clarifications regarding the task, feel free to reach out to us via email at internships@oasisinfobyte.com.
-Also you can contact me through yashpanchal2322@gmail.com for any queries regarding this task.
+Also you can contact me through nidhijethawa0106@gmail.com for any queries regarding this task.

 Best of luck with the task!
 We look forward to seeing your implementation.
 Happy coding!

-Oasis InfoByte Company Internship Program - ATM Interface Welcome to the Oasis InfoByte Company Internship Program!
+Oasis InfoByte Company Internship Program **- ATM Interface** Welcome to the Oasis InfoByte Company Internship Program!
 This Java task is designed to assess your object-oriented programming skills and design abilities by creating an ATM Interface.

 ATM Interface Description